SEAN: A surprisingly huge last week of the month. Shall we get right down to it?

 ANNA: I love fairy tale adaptations!
 Not sure if I will check it out although content from oddball shoujo-ish magazines sounds promising.

-MELINDA: Well, huh.
+MJ: Well, huh.
 This does sound like my kind of thing!

 SEAN: Alice in the Country of Clover: Cheshire Cat Waltz is almost finished, I believe, but not quite, so here’s more Boris and Vol. 6.

 Mobile Suit Gundam: The Origin has been one of my most awaited titles of 2013, with every volume desperately needing to get into my hands as quickly as possible.
 Vol. 3 is called Ramba Ral!